marcoheine-com/marcoheine.com/src/today-I-learned/post-vs-put.md

 tags: ['API']
 ---

-As I was recently part of developing a RESTful API, I stumbled a lot about the **differentiation** between POST and PUT.
+As I was recently part of a team developing a RESTful API, I stumbled a lot about the **differentiation** between POST and PUT requests.
 I really tried to find clear definitions for both of these CRUD Operations.

 After searching the whole Internet, my **conclusion** was: